Your next career adventure is around the corner. With the help of a recruitment agency in Europe, finding a job can be a smooth and seamless process.

 An agency should therefore know what it takes to get you to the interview stage and beyond.
 This might include offering advice on tweaking your CV or interview techniques.
 It all may be quite different to what you’re used to.
 The chatty, witty repartee that works wonders in Dublin, for example, may fall on deaf ears in Frankfurt.

+It is extremely important to develop a thorough understanding of business etiquette and culture in each country.
 Do your homework on the agency (look for testimonials, perhaps), as well as research the prospective employer – what it’s like to work there (Glassdoor is useful for candid employee reviews), benefits, career progression potential, and the work culture.
 A good agency should (within reason) know their client sufficiently well to answer your questions directly.

 International agency vs. local specialist